TsekNet/website/blog/_posts/2020-08-19-psoneliners.md

 ## Objective

-This post aims to document some useful one-liners I've come across as part of every day usage of PowerShell.
-Hopefully you'll find some of these powerful, time-saving, and fun to play around with!
+This post aims to document some useful one-liners I've come across as part of everyday usage of PowerShell.
+Hopefully, you'll find some of these powerful, time-saving, and fun to play around with!

-Many of these one-liners were taken from various blogs, social media, etc., and are not necessary my own.
+Many of these one-liners were taken from various blogs, social media, etc., and are not necessarily my own.
 {:.note}

 ## Prerequisites